mako-framework/docs/03_databases/03_orm.md

 ### Mass assignment

 The ORM allows you to use mass assignment when creating or updating records.
-This can save you some time since you don't have set each value individually but it can open attack vectors in your application if you're not careful.
+This can save you some time since you don't have to set each value individually but it can open attack vectors in your application if you're not careful.

 	// Create a new record using mass assignment